bmschmidt/quires/README.md

 This module provides a set of Svelte components that implement (most of) the basic Pandoc document types defined in pandoc's abstract syntax tree.
 The purpose is to generate rich javascript-enabled applications from pandoc documents in cases where the static-document approach of pandoc is insufficient.
 Some of my primary use cases for working on this include:

-1. Creating an IntersectionObserver instance at the top level of a document, and then configuring each instance of `<div>` to do something when they scroll into view.
+1. [Creating an IntersectionObserver instance at the top level of a document, and then configuring each instance of `<div>` to do something when they scroll into view.](https://bmschmidt.github.io/pandoc-svelte-components/demo/observer/)
-2. Looking at the classes on code blocks to do different things with them depending on the language, such as adding copy buttons that add R-markdown brackets to just R code.
+2. [Looking at the classes on code blocks to do different things with them depending on the language, such as adding copy buttons that add R-markdown brackets to just R code while js code gets executed in browser.](https://bmschmidt.github.io/pandoc-svelte-components/demo/code/)
 3. If the URL for a link in a markdown file ends with 'json', like `![](https://iiif.archivelab.org/iiif/1985-05-compute-magazine$72/info.json)`, check if the JSON is a IIIF manifest.
 If it is, generate an OpenSeadragon viewer around the json manifest rather than a simple `<img>` tag.